 Corrective action on accessibility problems

-Our ambition is to have resolved all known accessibility problems no later than 31 December 2021.
+Our ambition is to have resolved all known accessibility problems during 2022.

 The Swedish National Maritime and Transport Museums invoke exemption for Disproportionate burden pursuant to Section 12 of the Act on Access to Digital Public Services for the content below.